CG-SS/trips-backend/README.md

 # Trips Backend

-This project was written to test Rust with Actix, Diesel v2 and MongoDB.
+This project was written to test Rust with Actix, Diesel v2 with SQLite.
 It implements a backend for a simple web app.

 ## Architecture